 The main purpose of the data collection is to gather information on tourism as an industry.
 The data is used for organisation of particular tourism areas, organisation within municipalities, market research, and calculation of gross income of tourism, to name a few applications.

 The rapid growth in the number of foreign visitors in Iceland has changed the Icelandic economy significantly over the past few years.
-The number of departures of foreign passengers through Keflavík International Airport grew from 0.54 million in 2011 to 2.3 million in 2018.
-Between 2016 and 2018, the total turnover in activities related to tourism grew from 596 billion ISK in 2016 to 678 billion in 2018, or by 14%.
+The number of departures of foreign passengers through Keflavík International Airport grew from 0.54 million in 2011 to 2.3 million in 2018 (Statistics Iceland, 2019a).
+Between 2016 and 2018, the total turnover in activities related to tourism grew from 596 billion Icelandic króna (ISK) in 2016 to 678 billion in 2018, or by 14% (Statistics Iceland, 2019b).

 Due to the rapid growth beyond supply in classical accommodation from 2011 onwards, residential accommodation became increasingly offered through simple solutions such as Airbnb, along with a car rental market for simple campers/cargo vans accommodating 2-6 persons.
 With most camping sites closed during the off season over the winter months, there were news of local residents noticing people sleeping in campers and cars in rural areas where traditional campsites were not on offer.

-In light of these trends, it was decided to produce statistics for overnight stays in residential accommodation and in camper vans, trailers and tents outside of traditional campsites, in order to get a fuller picture of overnight stays of visitors in Iceland.
+In the national media, there were wide ranging discussions debating the size and effect of these changes.
+These discussions were hampered by a lack of information and, in some cases, unsubstantiated claims were made based on insufficient data or dubious extrapolations.
+In light of this, it was decided to produce statistics for overnight stays in residential accommodation (as well as in camper vans, trailers and tents outside of traditional campsites), in order to get a fuller picture of overnight stays of visitors in Iceland.
 It was clear that additional supporting data would be needed to further develop accurate statistics on all alternative accommodations.
 The following 3 tasks were set up:

 Include questions on overnight stays and accommodation in the border survey at Keflavik airport in order to produce statistics on all alternative accommodation.